 Recognising threat - the importance of pre-incident surveillance

-What is most striking is the time and effort spent by terrorists and other groups in gathering information to assist with the target selection and operational planning.
+The attacks in Paris on 13th November and London on 7/7 show the planning and preparation spent by terrorists and other groups in gathering information to assist with the target selection and operational planning.
 Any thought that these events occur by chance or on a whim should be banished.

 There is generally a set modus operandi employed in the planning and execution of an attack or serious crime, regardless of the target.
 These will differ group by group and whilst some may be crude, the majority are professional in nature and military in their precision.
 A key element is acquiring as much information and intelligence as possible, through open and covert means.
 This process will entail thorough studies of the building, site, facility, area plans, maps, satellite imagery, websites… followed by surveillance on the ground.
 The March 11, 2004, when 10 bombs exploded on four packed commuter trains in Madrid in the morning rush hour, killing 191 people, were executed after approximately twelve months of planning, reconnaissance and surveillance.

 The majority of competitive intelligence is legitimately available.
 Al Qaeda estimates this to be 80% of their specialised needs.
 The remaining 20% can be obtained from unsuspecting employees, divulging valuable information off-site, or through ineffective security policies and procedures allowing information to be gathered covertly.
 The more information denied through effective pre-employment screening, physical, electronic and information security policies and procedures, the greater reliance on reconnaissance and surveillance.